dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 ![All Functions are Mappings](/img/posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos/mappable-functions.jpg)

 This, and other things which only seem like beautiful epiphanies to those in love with mathematics, lay in wait before you.
+You squander great power when you flatten phenomena and only allow them to be what they "are" and that is the essence of post-structuralism.
+The secret to escaping our shared structuralist nightmare is by expanding the space between languages and societies, instead of flattening culture.

 <a name="accumulating-utility-while-conserving-authenticity" />